-WADING AREAS: Each camp has a small wading area for young children.
+WADING AREAS: Each Camp has small wading areas for young children.
 These areas are appropriate for toddlers and beginning swimmers with adult supervision.
 The wading area in Rockywold is located to the west of the main dock.
 The wading area in Deephaven (Mother's Dock) is located between Point of View and Eldorado.
 Please be advised that RDC does not have lifeguards.
 "Swimming is at your own risk."

-WIFI IN THE WOODS: Our founders' vision over 120 years ago was of a gathering place in the quiet of nature-away from distractions of modern life.
+WIFI IN THE WOODS: Our founders' vision over 125 years ago was of a gathering place in the quiet of nature-away from distractions of modern life.
 As distraction becomes increasingly part of the fabric of most of our lives, that vision has never been more relevant or valuable.

-For most of us today, wifi and cell service aren't luxuries, they're requirements.
+For most of us today, WiFi and cell service aren't luxuries, they're requirements.
 They're also the source of most of our minute-to-minute distraction.
-While RDC understands the need to provide our guests digital accessibility, we also know that time at camp presents a powerful and utterly unique opportunity to unplug, literally, and to connect with each other instead-and it's an effort we wholeheartedly support.
+While RDC understands the need to provide our guests digital accessibility, we also know that time at Camp presents a powerful and utterly unique opportunity to unplug, literally, and to connect with each other instead-and it's an effort we wholeheartedly support.
+RDC offers WiFi services, although these services are not 100% reliable and do not support high-volume digital streaming.